 Visiting the Kelpies in Scotland had been on my bucket list for a while before I eventually managed to make the trip to see them.
-After seeing a picture of the stunning sculptures on TV I knew and would love them and I know you will too.
+After seeing a picture of the stunning sculptures on TV I knew I had to see them.

-If you are planning a trip to Scotland I would recommend adding a visit to the Kelpies to your itinerary.
+If you are planning a trip to Scotland I would recommend adding a visit to the Kelpies in Falkirk to your itinerary.

 Here are 5 reasons you will love visiting the Kelpies in Scotland!